 By Marc McCollough

 Home improvement projects beyond maintenance and minor upgrades are often home renovations or home remodels.
-You may think of home remodeling and renovating as the same thing, but we’ll show you the differences and help you decide if you need to renovate or remodel and if you need to hire a pro.
+You may think of home remodeling and renovating as the same thing, but we’ll show you key differences and help you decide if you need to renovate or remodel and when you need to hire a pro.

 A living room with wood flooring, blue walls, a blue couch, a brown chair and a gold coffee table.